 - Wednesday: 2 – 4 pm

 - Thursday: 4 – 6 pm.
-Thursday's counseling hours from 10-12 am are cancelled for the time being.
+Thursday's counselling hours from 10-12 am are cancelled for the time being.

 - and by appointment

-Please note: The latest announcements regarding counseling hours can be found on the page News.
+Please note: The latest announcements regarding counselling hours can be found on the page News.